Northallerton railway station

-The station is managed by TransPennine Express (TPE) and also served by Grand Central (GC) and London North Eastern Railway (LNER) trains.
+The station is managed by TransPennine Express and also served by Grand Central and London North Eastern Railway trains.
 The station is on one of the fastest parts of the East Coast Main Line.
-LNER and CrossCountry express services pass through the station at speeds of up to 125 mph.
+London North Eastern Railway, Lumo and CrossCountry express services pass through the station at speeds of up to 125 mph.

 In 2014 the Wensleydale Railway opened a temporary station at Northallerton West.
 The heritage railway aims to run trains into the station from Redmire and eventually Garsdale on the Settle–Carlisle line.

 History

 The station was opened by the Great North of England Railway on 30 March 1841.
 Eleven years later the Leeds Northern Railway's line from Leeds to Stockton passed through the town, but did not initially connect with the main line.
 Instead trains called at nearby Northallerton Town station near where it passed beneath the line to Darlington.
 By 1854 the GNoE and the LN had become part of the North Eastern Railway which began running through trains on the LN route via Thirsk.
 These rejoined the line towards Eaglescliffe on a new link from the main line at High Junction that opened in 1856.
 The original LN route southwards towards Melmerby was then operated as a branch line until 1901, when the NER connected it to the main line via another junction at the southern end of the station and used it as the primary route from West Yorkshire to Teesside.